 The standard against which all candidates measure

-Company culture is not a standard for candidates measure.
+Company culture is not a standard for candidates to measure.
 Hiring for cultural fit has been a hot topic over the last few years, but we have seen companies move away from this way of thinking.

 Hiring people who align with your culture makes sense on the surface, but many companies use this “scale” as a crutch.
 Many companies have focused on the “culture enhancement” model, seeking candidates who align with the most important elements of their culture, but also bring their unique traits to the table.